wpovernight/strauss/README.md

 The following configuration is default:

+- `delete_vendor_packages`: `false` a boolean flag to indicate if the packages' vendor directories should be deleted after being processed.
+It defaults to false, so any destructive change is opt-in.
 - `delete_vendor_files`: `false` a boolean flag to indicate if files copied from the packages' vendor directories should be deleted after being processed.
 It defaults to false, so any destructive change is opt-in.
+This is maybe deprecated!
+Is there any use to this that is more appropriate than `delete_vendor_packages`?
 - `exclude_from_prefix` / [`file_patterns`](https://github.com/BrianHenryIE/strauss/blob/83484b79cfaa399bba55af0bf4569c24d6eb169d/src/ChangeEnumerator.php#L92-L96) : `[/psr.*/]` PSR namespaces are ignored by default for interoperability.
 If you override this key, be sure to include `/psr.*/` too.
 - `include_modified_date` is a `bool` to decide if Strauss should include a date in the (phpdoc) header written to modified files.
 Defaults to `true`.
 - `include_author` is a `bool` to decide if Strauss should include the author name in the (phpdoc) header written to modified files.
 Defaults to `true`.